 - Cover the pot once again and let the mixture sit there for another 2 minutes.

-- Season additionally with salt and pepper (if needed) and serve immediately, garnished with the chopped chives.
+- Season additionally with salt and pepper (if needed) and serve your cannabis mac and cheese immediately, garnished with the chopped chives.

 - Use the uncooked elbow macaroni.
 Those 10 minutes it spends in the pot will be enough to cook it al dente.